 Beef or Veal meat thinly sliced, cooked in white wine & vinegar sauce with plenty of garlic, parsley and black pepper.
-Served with rice or potato puree and, in modern times, sometimes with french fries.
+Served with rice or potato puree and sometimes with french fries.

 Spicy orange salad (ideally, if you are lucky, you will find it an add-on to a green leafy salad).

 Battered-Fried Salted Cod fish served with garlic-infused potato puree.

 Wild greens cooked with spicy red hot paprika and tomato paste (rare to find at a restaurant).

 Smoked Cold cut made of pork tenderloin, cured with salt and spices and marinated in wine.
 You can enjoy it thinly sliced on fresh bread or as a perfect complement to leafy green salads.